newlandsvalley/RhythmGuitar/README.md

 This project notates a set of basic chord shapes that could be played at the first position on a rhythm guitar.
 These are represented as patterns of MIDI notes that are suitable for use with a suitable [soundfonts](https://github.com/newlandsvalley/purescript-soundfonts) player.

-The idea is eventually to provide a version of [abc-melody](https://github.com/newlandsvalley/purescript-abc-melody) that supports a player which plays the tune on channel 0 and the guitar accompaniment on channel 1 and that doesn't sound absolutely terrible!
+The idea is to support a version of [abc-melody](https://github.com/newlandsvalley/purescript-abc-melody) that builds a player which plays the tune on channel 0 and the guitar accompaniment on channel 1 and that doesn't sound absolutely terrible!

 ## Chord Symbol Syntax